Sal Fasano: Return to Kansas City

-On May 22, 2001, the Royals purchased Fasano from the Athletics.
-He appeared in only 3 games for the Royals, and went hitless in his lone at-bat before being traded to Colorado.
+On May 22, 2001, the Royals purchased Fasano's contract from the Athletics.
+He appeared in only three games for the Royals during his second stint, and went hitless in his lone at-bat.

 Colorado Rockies

 On June 24, 2001, Fasano and Mac Suzuki were traded to the Colorado Rockies for Brent Mayne.
-In 25 games for the Rockies, Fasano hit .254 with 3 home runs and 9 RBI.
+In 25 games for the Rockies, Fasano hit .254 with three home runs and 9 RBI.

 2002–2005

-On January 11, 2002, Fasano signed a minor league contract with the Tampa Bay Devil Rays, and was released on June 1.
+On January 11, 2002, Fasano signed a minor league contract with the Tampa Bay Devil Rays. and was released on June 1.
 On June 6, he signed with the Milwaukee Brewers organization.
 On July 31, Fasano and Alex Ochoa were traded to the Anaheim Angels for Jorge Fabregas and a player to be named later.
-Fasano played in only 2 games for the Angels, going 0–1 at the plate with a strikeout.
-On November 5, 2002, he was released by the Angels.
+Fasano played in only two games for the Angels, going 0-for-1 at the plate with a strikeout.
+On November 4, 2002, he was released by the Angels.
 He did not play baseball at any level in 2003, and on January 14, 2004, signed a minor league contract with the New York Yankees.
 Fasano appeared in 76 games for the Triple-A Columbus Clippers in 2004, and hit .229 with 10 home runs and 34 RBI.

 Fasano was released by the Yankees organization on October 15, 2004.
-On December 16, he signed with the Baltimore Orioles and appeared in 64 games for them during the 2005 season.
-Fasano had arguably the best season of his Major League career with Baltimore, hitting .250 with 11 home runs and 20 RBI.
+On December 16, he signed with the Baltimore Orioles.
+Fasano appeared in 64 games for them during the 2005 season, and arguably had the best season of his Major League career, hitting .250 with 11 home runs and 20 RBI.
 He became a free agent on October 15, 2005.